hashicorp/terraform-guides/operations/variable-scripts/README.md

 1. Replace each `\n` with `\\\\n`.

 When you paste the contents of the processed GCP credentials file into your delimited variables file, be careful to not add an actual newline between it and `;env;false;true`.

-### CSV Format Details

-The CSV file supports all values of the TFE Variables API endpoint.
-Here is the expected format for the CSV:

-key;value;<variable type: terraform or env>;<HCL true or false>;<sensitive: true or false>;description

-And here is an example for a Terraform variable aws_region:

-aws_region;us-east-1;terraform;false;false;preferred region

 ### Examples
 Here are two examples for running the set_variables.sh script: